Encyclopædia Britannica, Inc.: Founding years

 The company was founded in Edinburgh, Scotland, in the 18th century, during the historical period termed the Scottish Enlightenment.
 Colin Macfarquhar and Andrew Bell began the first edition in 1768.
 The pair engaged William Smellie, who compiled most of the articles in the first edition.
 The second edition was published in 1784.
 After Macfarquhar's death in 1793, Bell became its sole proprietor and published the third and fourth editions.

 Archibald Constable, an Edinburgh publisher, published the fifth and sixth editions.
 When Constable died in 1827, A & C Black Ltd. bought the copyrights to the encyclopaedia at auction, and they published it for the next 70 years.

 Beginning with the ninth edition in 1875, the range of topics were expanded by bringing in contributors from the literary field, social sciences and the scientific community.
 The ninth edition has since been acknowledged as one of the most impressive collections of scholarship ever produced.

-In 1901, Horace E. Hooper and Walter M. Jackson purchased all copyrights to the encyclopaedia.
-Hooper and Jackson formed companies in both the United States and England.
+In 1901, Americans Horace E. Hooper and Walter M. Jackson, who had been marketing the encyclopaedia since 1897, purchased all copyrights.
+They formed sales companies in both the United States and England.
 Hugh Chisholm became the editor for the tenth, eleventh and twelfth editions.